bullgit/VVL/VVL.md

 ## 4. FREEDOM OF CHOICE
-If this license doesn't apply to your needs, you can republish the work under the license of your choice.
+If this license doesn't apply to your needs, you can republish the work under the license of your choice, but in your name & without any warranty.